 Your child will need to demonstrate good 11 plus exam technique to do well in the test.
 After all, it doesn’t matter how well they know their methods if they can’t get to grips with timing or using a multiple choice answer sheet.

-By now your child is probably working on their 11 plus summer revision schedule (click here if you still need some help with this!).
-Summer is also a great time for your child to complete some mock exams or practice papers, so make sure they’re focused on improving their exam technique while they do so.
+The summer after Year 5 is a great time for your child to complete some mock exams or practice papers, so make sure they’re focused on improving their exam technique while they do so.

 I’ve been providing practice papers and teaching students how best to complete them for many years now, so here are my top tips for getting your child’s 11 plus exam technique sorted.